 Due to the building’s proximity to the river, flood mitigation was central to the design solution; a concrete slab was built 27″ higher than the original wood deck, resulting in the first floor sitting above the 100-year floodplain.
 Additional restoration work included repointing and repairing the exterior brick envelope and chimney stack, as well as structural reinforcement to the roof.

-Yarn Works is listed on the National Register of Historic Places.
+Yarn Works is listed on the National Register of Historic Places and is LEED Certifiable.